 Incarceration has been used since the Civil War to control black labor

 Similar to post-Civil War’s Black Codes, since the 70s the US has steadily lowered the threshold for criminal behavior.
-There are publicly available records that Nixon said “the blacks are really the problem,” and he devised a battle against drug use the as a corrective action.
+There are publicly available audio recordings that Nixon said “the blacks are really the problem,” and he devised a battle against drug use the as a corrective action.
 Reagan followed suit.
 Laws made drug use and addiction serious and punishable crimes.
 And the implicit and sometimes explicit target was people of color.
 In the following 40 years, the War on Drugs, the Crack Epidemic, Zero-Tolerance, and iterations of sentencing guidelines were all applied unevenly, and resulted in putting millions of mostly black Americans in jails and prison across the country.

 Incarcerated people cannot vote.
 In some states, people who have ever been convicted of a felony lose the right to vote permanently.
 The prison population is not counted in unemployment statistics.
 So a side effect of high levels of incarceration is to decrease unemployed labor supply.
 Increasing the population that is housed in prisons skews the economic picture, making it seem rosier than it really is.
 Both contribute to keeping black political and economic power low.